cbstodd/colinstodd-com-jekyll/_posts/code/2018-10-11-how-to-install-materialize-css-in-angular.md

 <hr>

-### If you would like to install the vanilla version of MaterializeCSS, go this route:
+### If you would like to install the vanilla version of MaterializeCSS:

 1. Once you’ve created your project, open up your terminal and run: